 How to Winterize a Saltwater Pool

-When the weather gets colder, you need to start thinking about closing your pool for the season.
-If you are a saltwater pool owner, winterizing your pool will look slightly different from winterizing a traditional chlorine pool.
+Closing down a pool for the winter is a sad time for any pool owner.
+As the days get shorter and temperatures drop, you’ll need to start preparing to winterize your pool.
+If you are a saltwater pool owner, winterizing your pool will look slightly different from a traditional chlorine pool.
 Winterizing your saltwater pool is necessary to protect your pool equipment from stains, damage, and algae growth from the harsh winter.

 Main Takeaways